MuKnSys/XLM-wallet-for-Salesforce/README.md

 This [design document](https://github.com/MuKnSys/XLM-wallet-for-Salesforce/blob/main/documentation-and-images/DESIGN.md) provides a high level overview of what the connection with Salesforce will look like.

-This [demo video]() highlights some of the features that XLM Wallet for Salesforce will include.

 ## Copyright and Licence

 Copyright 2024 Web3 Enabler, Inc. XLM Wallet for Salesforce is distributed under the GPL licence, version 3.0.
 For more information, see the [LICENSE file](https://github.com/MuKnSys/XLM-wallet-for-Salesforce/blob/main/LICENSE).